NickPlayzGITHUB/CrossPatch/README.md

 CrossPatch is an easy to use mod manager for Sonic Racing: Crossworlds

 ## Features:
-- Automatic Game Detection (and custom directory support if it can't find the game)
+- Automatic Game Detection
 - Automatic folder creation, no need to set up your ~mods folder in the game files
-- Supports ALL Pak mods, even if they don't support CrossPatch
+- Supports both Pak and UE4SS mods
-- For mods that do support Crosspatch, there's support for custom mod display names, authors, version numbers, etc.
+- Support for custom mod display names, authors, version numbers, updating etc.
 - Simple, Clean, and easy to use UI
 - Ability to launch the game via CrossPatch
 - Functions on both Windows and Linux